NhanLT6/mui-crud-datagrid/README.md

 ## Features

-- MUI DataGrid to display data
+- Built on top of MUI DataGrid to display and edit data
+- Support local and remote data, automactically change mode base on input
 - Support inline edit
 - Support validation with yup schema